GoogleCloudPlatform/ai-infra-cluster-provisioning/samples/gke-beta/a3_multiNIC_network/README.md

-GKE-beta is purely experimental.
+GKE-beta is experimental.
 Please use `gke` cluster type to create GKE clusters.
 Please refrain from using the `gke-beta` cluster unless it is necessary.

 The `gke-beta` cluster type uses gcloud commands to create GKE clusters so many of